Attash Durrani

 Attash Durrani (22 January 1952 – 30 November 2018) was a Pakistani linguist, researcher, critic, author, educationist, and gemologist.
 He wrote more than 275 books and approximately 500 papers in Urdu and English.
 His main disciplines of study were language, education, computer science, and information technology.
-He was the recipient of the Tamgha-i-Imtiaz (lit.
+He was a recipient of the Tamgha-i-Imtiaz (lit.
 'Medal of Excellence') and Sitara-e-Imtiaz (lit.
 'Star of Excellence') medals for his contribution to Urdu language and literature.

 Early life

 Durrani was born in Montgomery (now Sahiwal), Punjab.
 He received his PhD in Urdu terminology in 1991 from the University Oriental College, University of the Punjab, Lahore.
 He was a curriculum and textbook development specialist for Urdu, literacy, basic and at all the higher education levels and Urdu informatics for ADB, GIZ/GTZ, ESRA, JICA, UNESCO, US Aid, Islamabad, Pakistan and Curriculum Wing, Federal Ministry of Education, AIOU and Higher Education Commission of Pakistan (HEC).
 He has also shown interest in gemmology, writing books on Urdu jawaharat.

 He also earned certificates in statistics, journalism, project management, research methodology and curriculum and text book development courses offered by the University of the Punjab, Institute of Education and Research, Lahore; Pakistan Planning and Management Institute (PPMI), Islamabad, University of Bradford (United Kingdom); COMSATS Institute of Information Technology, Islamabad, Pakistan; Project Management Institute (PMI) (US); National University of Science and Technology (NUST), Islamabad, Pakistan; and International Bureau of Education (IBE), UNESCO, Geneva.
 He supervised a number of MPhil, MS, PhD students on Urdu, Punjabi, Iqbaliat, Linguistics, Translatology, Education, Informatics, and Computer Science projects/theses.